 Types of Financial Aid

-There are four types of financial aid to help pay for college - scholarships, grants, loans and work-study.
+There are five types of financial aid to help pay for college - scholarships, grants, loans and work-study.
 Traditional savings and 529 savings plans are also ways families can contribute to the costs of college.

 Source: Federal Student Aid